-A.B1: All not-for-profit applicants must first be Prequalified in the Statewide Financial System prior to submitting an application.
-In addition, each applicant must read and follow the information provided in the Request for Applications.
+A.B1: Each applicant will need to read and follow the information provided in the Request for Applications.
 A question period will be available, and all questions and answers will be posted for the benefit of all applicants.
-An instructional webinar will also be available, and it is recommended that the webinar is viewed in advance of submitting an application.
+An instructional webinar will be available, which should also be viewed in advance of submitting an application.

-Q.B2: As an eligible entity, we have several community center projects and wish to submit multiple applications.
+Q.B2: As an eligible municipality, we have several swimming projects and wish to submit multiple applications.
 Is that allowed?